Guy de Rougemont: Recognition and posterity

 A member of the Institut of France, he was elected to the Académie des Beaux-Arts, painting section, on the 17th of December, 1997 in the chair of Jean Bertholle.
 He was Commander of the Ordre des Arts et des Lettres.

 In 2022, he had an exhibition entitled "Hommage à Guy de Rougemont " at the Centre Bouvet-Ladubay in Saumur (Loire Valley), organised with the participation of the Diane de Polignac gallery.
 His works can also be found in major collections, including the Musée d'Art Moderne in Paris, the Musée des Arts Décoratifs, the Musée Internationale de la Résistance Salvador Allende (Santiago, Chile), the Centre National des Arts Plastiques and the Musée d'Art Moderne et Contemporain in Saint-Étienne.

+In the summer of 2024, the artist will once again be honoured with a solo exhibition entitled ‘Incursion dans l'atelier de Rougemont’ at the Pavillon de la Comtesse de Caen in Paris, an exhibition space supervised by the Académie des Beaux-Arts and belonging to the Institut de France.
+Simultaneously with the exhibition, Norma published the first major monograph devoted to Guy de Rougemont, written by Gay Gassmann, with contributions from Julio Le Parc, Adrien Goetz, Pierre Passebon, Jacques Grange, Diane de Polignac, Hervé Lemoine and Julie Goy.
+From April to August 2025, the Polaris Art Centre in Istres will showcase Guy de Rougemont's work at the heart of the Magnificence Rougemont exhibition, alongside works by Vincent Bioulès, Claude Viallat, Lucio Fanti and Pierre Bendine Boucar.

 Guy de Rougemont had no children.
 The joint estate formed by his heirs - his brother, his sister Anne and his nephews - is managed by his nephew Laurent de Rougemont and his wife Sophie de Rougemont.
+Since 2024, Guy de Rougemont's estate has been represented by the Ketabi-Bourdet gallery in Paris, which showed his work in a first solo exhibition entitled ‘Guy de Rougemont, peintre avant tout’ (Guy de Rougemont, painter above all) in October 2024, then at international art and design fairs (TEFAF Maastricht, Maze Design Basel).